ulzha/spive/docs/SCRATCHPAD.md

 Traffic Director ..is not based on DNS

 People say "service" but they have a function in mind (function of a request)...
-Stateful services can do the things we wish and still scale (by sharding)
+Stateful services can do the things we wish and still operate at web-scale (by sharding)

+Serviceless = focus on data flow of each individual datum/field.
+DDD/OOP but without that much concern about how to slice it up into services.